Hydrodynamic limit of the symmetric exclusion process on complete Riemannian manifolds and principal bundles: Introduction

-In \cite{van_ginkel_hydrodynamic_2020}, Redig and Van Ginkel started with considering the setting where the macroscopic space is a compact Riemannian manifold, with the aim of deriving macroscopic equations from interacting particle systems on discrete graphs approximating the manifold.
-More precisely, for a general class of neighbourhood graphs approximating a compact Riemannian manifold, \cite{van_ginkel_hydrodynamic_2020} studied the corresponding (SEP) and gave a proof of the emergence of the heat equation.
+In \cite{van_ginkel_hydrodynamic_2020}, Redig and Van Ginkel started investigating the setting where the macroscopic space is a compact Riemannian manifold, with the aim of deriving macroscopic equations from interacting particle systems on discrete graphs approximating the manifold.
+More precisely, for a general class of neighborhood graphs that approximate a compact Riemannian manifold (based on uniformly chosen points according to the normalized volume measure), in \cite{van_ginkel_hydrodynamic_2020} the corresponding SEP is studied and a proof of the hydrodynamic limit (yielding the heat equation) is given.

 In this paper, we extend the realm of these results in several ways.
 First, we drop the assumption of the compactness of the manifold.
-Second, we consider random neighbourhood graphs whose vertices are given by a (PPP) with Gibbs intensity.
-Third, whereas \cite{van_ginkel_hydrodynamic_2020} relied on the Wasserstein convergence of empirical distribution of i.i.d. points sampled from the normalised volume measure, here we rely on a simpler argument based on Bernstein's inequality to prove convergence of the rescaled random walks on the random neighbourhood graphs obtained from the (PPP) towards a diffusion process.
-Fourth, we lift the (SEP) to principal bundles.
+Second, we consider random neighborhood graphs whose vertices are given by a Poisson point process with Gibbs intensity.
+Third, whereas \cite{van_ginkel_hydrodynamic_2020} relied on the Wasserstein convergence of empirical distribution of i.i.d. points sampled from the normalised volume measure, here we rely on a simpler argument based on Bernstein's inequality to prove convergence of the rescaled random walks on the random neighbourhood graphs obtained from the Poisson point processes towards a diffusion process.
+Fourth, we lift the (SEP) to principal bundles, thus obtaining a simple sub-Riemannian setting where convergence to the heat equation corresponding to the horizontal Laplacian is obtained.
 As a result, starting from the corresponding (SEP), we obtain several new variants of the heat equation, including the heat equation with weighted Laplacian $e^U\divergence(e^{-U} \nabla)$, where $U$ is the potential of the Gibbs measure, replacing the Laplace-Beltrami operator.
-In the principal bundle setting, we obtain an horizontal heat equation with weighted horizontal Laplacian.
+In the principal bundle setting, we obtain a horizontal heat equation with weighted horizontal Laplacian which can be considered as a first result in a sub-Riemannian setting.
 These results extend significantly the hydrodynamic equations that one can obtain from the (SEP), both in extending the geometric setting, but even in the Euclidean setting, where the heat equation with a weighted Laplacian is new.